White Pocket - Reloaded

 2006, it was the first place we visited during our first trip

 together.
 11 months later we married in Vegas...
 Good memories!

 And it's still one of the most fascinating and one of the most craziest sandstone wonderlands out there in the Southwest.
 And although we heard stories about there being crowds lately, we had White Pocket practically all to ourselves for two consecutive days now in late April.
-After some heavy rains most of the pockets were filled with water and we really had a hard time jumping around to catch as many scenes at possible after the sun finally broke through.
-And the remaining clouds from the storm front seemed just about perfect at way too many places on that plateau.
+After some heavy rains quite a few "pockets" were filled with water and we really had a hard time jumping around to catch as many scenes at possible after the sun finally broke through.
+And the clouds - remains from the storm front - seemed just about perfect at way too many places simultaneously on that plateau.